anasik/Danvers/README.md

     ├── 2016-09-12.First post.html
     └── 2016-09-13.Second post.html
 ```
+#Features?
+* Blog-aware, complete with category and author archives, permalinks and single-post pages.
+You name it!
+* Textile and Markdown support.
+* JSON based comments system.
+* Grandma-Compatible.

 #Getting Started:
 1. Clone the repo or Download the files.
 2. Read the grandma-compatible documentation.
 (Coming soon!)